Manbij Military Council: 2020

 On 3 February 2019, the Manbij Military Council called on Manbij residents serving in Syrian National Army militias in Turkish-occupied zones to defect and return to the region.

 On 10 June, the Council’s spokesperson, Shervan Derwish, survived an IED assassination attempt.

 2021

 On 2 June 2021, the Manbij Military Council announced it would halt regional conscription in the face of popular local protests, as well as some riots.

 As with every other year, Turkish forces shelled MMC positions multiple times in 2021.

 2022

 Turkey shelled the Manbij countryside including many villages constantly in 2022, killing and displacing civilians as a result.
 The MMC and its components including the Kurdish Front, Al-Bab Military Council and the Army of Revolutionaries vowed again the resist any Turkish operation against Manbij region.

 2024

 As part of the Manbij offensive (2024) and the subsequent US brokered ceasefire between the SDF and Syrian National Army (SNA) Manbij Military Council forces withdrew from the city of Manbij.
 However as of December 25th they claimed to still have a presence on the west bank of the Euphrates in the city of Tishrin.

+2026

+The Manbij Military Council participated in defensive actions during the 2026 northeastern Syria offensive, claiming to have repelled a Turkish backed advance against their remaining positions east of Manbij on January 22.